johanley/special-relativity-core/README.md

 So boosts can change the orientation of an object (as seen in a rest frame), and the multiple, continuous boosts seen in circular motion (for example) will continuously alter the orientation of an object.
 No work is done on the object in the process.

-**Kinematic rotation is a spin which has no associated angular momentum / rotational energy.**
+**Kinematic spin is a spin which has no associated angular momentum / rotational energy.**
 This is rather strange and unexpected.